dotnet/csharplang/proposals/collection-expressions-natural-type.md

 ## Motivation

-Collection expressions with a natural type could be used in implicitly-typed locations.
+Collection expressions with a natural type could be used in implicitly typed locations.

 ```csharp
 var a = [x, y];                       // var